chromealex/ecs/Docs/Manual-CreatingComponents.md

 }
 ```

+Sometimes you need to call initialization method for static components, so you need to use IComponentStaticInitializable interface.

 ### Versioned Components

 In ME.ECS you could track version of component type by calling **entity.GetDataVersion\<TComponent\>()**, it would return world's tick when component has changed on this entity.
 To enable this feature for component type, you should define **IVersioned** interface at your component: